juun267/package-sorter_Python/README.md

    cd package-sorter

 4. **Run the Code**:
-   Ensure you have Go installed.
-Then run: go run main.go
+   Ensure you have Python installed.
+Then run: python main.py

 6. **View Output**:
    The test cases will output the stack classification for each package.